Save Time Schedule Online

 Most people know when they have a medical emergency.
 But when should you seek urgent care?
 Under what circumstances could you save the cost of an ER visit, avoid treatment delays and a separate trip to a specialist and/or medical supply store?

-The following are common foot and ankle urgent care conditions treated in our after hours urgent care clinic:
+Common foot and ankle conditions treated in our after hours urgent care clinic:

 - Foot and Ankle Sprains/Fractures: It is often difficult to tell the difference between a sprain and a fracture.
 These injuries are sometimes misdiagnosed in Emergency Rooms and Urgent Care Centers and can lead to complications requiring more complex surgery, debilitating conditions and longer recovery time.
 Many times there is a delay in having your x-ray read by a radiologist or foot and ankle specialist.
 Less obvious fractures and tendon tears can be missed.
 If you have already been to an ER or urgent care center you may want to see us for a second opinion as soon as possible after the injury.
 Open Fractures (exposed bone, active bleeding, broken skin) should be treated at a hospital emergency room where surgery can be immediately performed.